rhiannonmcn/Love-Light-Photography/README.md

 * The gallery can be expanded whereby a lightbox function can be implemented to achieve a greate user experience and interactivity with the images.

 * A Log In could be added whereby clients would have access to their photos of their event in a private gallery.

+* The mobile navigation menu could be changed into a burger menu.

 # Technologies Used